geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 A refusal to take part in this process for the dignity of your service users is a Sisyphean task.
 I have spoken to dozens of practitioners who have experienced this and privately share this view but are unable to talk about it publically for fear of being financially cast adrift, and dozens of funders who want to “yes, but” me into a corner until I give up.
 It sucks.

-{{<image-with-caption "graph-goes-up.jpg" "Fig 7.
-Meme uploaded ‘unironically’ to [r/neoliberal](https://www.reddit.com/r/neoliberal/comments/ep4bdj/this_but_unironically_repost_because_it_got/)" "Fig 7.
-Meme uploaded ‘unironically’ to r/neoliberal" "frame">}}
+{{<image-with-caption/start "graph-goes-up.jpg" "Fig 7.
+Meme uploaded ‘unironically’ to r/neoliberal " "frame">}}
+Fig 7.
+Meme uploaded ‘unironically’ to [r/neoliberal](https://www.reddit.com/r/neoliberal/comments/ep4bdj/this_but_unironically_repost_because_it_got/)
+{{<image-with-caption/end>}}

 I think this, very simply, stems from the unconsciously adopted view both within and without the chrome tower that the Pirate Funnel is basically a good thing and is the only ‘true’ way to monitor a service and demonstrate ‘impact’.
 Decades of indoctrination by billion dollar corporations has seemingly convinced middle managers with Fitbits and Alexa-controlled lightbulbs everywhere that they must be on to something, and somehow a methodology designed to sell Nespresso subscriptions or Call of Duty loot crates must also be applicable to public services.

 Silicon Valley firms spend a whole lot of money promoting that some of the most immoral people in the world today are [maverick t-shirt-wearing inventors](https://www.gq-magazine.co.uk/fashion/article/victoria-hitchcock-stylist-interview) worthy of idolisation, and not frenzied capitalists funded by billions of high risk investment capital overseeing the most efficient transfer of wealth from the poor to the rich in history.
 We even create superheroes based on their archetype.
 Is it any wonder that people believe they must be doing something right?

-{{<image-with-caption "tony-stark.jpg" "Fig 8.
-Arms trader Tony Stark from the Marvel franchise Iron Man, role model for aspiring Elon Musks everywhere."
-"Fig 8.
+{{<image-with-caption/start "tony-stark.jpg" "Fig 8.
 Arms trader Tony Stark from the Marvel franchise Iron Man, role model for aspiring Elon Musks everywhere." "frame">}}
+Fig 8.
+Arms trader Tony Stark from the Marvel franchise Iron Man, role model for aspiring Elon Musks everywhere.
+{{<image-with-caption/end>}}

 ### Conclusion (of doom?)